Sadh Belo: Etymology

-The island was once a forested island and was called Menak Parbat.Later the Hindu saint(sage) Baba Bankhandi Maharaj settled here and then this place became known as the Sadhu bhelo.
+The island was once a forested island and was called Menak Parbat.
+Later the Udasi saint (sage) Baba Bankhandi Maharaj settled here and then this place became known as the Sadhu Bhelo.

 The word Sadhu Bela means the woods of the sage.
 According to some sources, the Sadh Belo is named after an Arab commander named "Saeed" (سعید), who occupied and stationed on the island.